jwang9392/TurnTable/README.md

 ## Features
 ---
 ### User Authentication
-Users can create an account, securely log in, and log out.
+Users can create an account, taking in their name, email, and password after they pass validations.
+A user can sign in and have their state persist through their cookies until they choose to sign out, and the user is securely authenticated through a hash.

 ### Search
-Users can search for venues against different data columns.
+Users can search for venues and those parameters are checked against different data columns.
+Results of the search will bring up an index of venues, as well as available reservations for those venues.

 ### Reservations
-Users specify the date, time, and party size, and the venues will show available reservation times.
+Users specify the date, time, and party size, and the show available reservation times.
+A user is not required to be signed in to create a reservation, but will be prompted to create an account if they are not signed in.

 ## Future Implementations